DamianDuy/django-learnProgramming-app/README.md

 Technology stack:<br />
 - Django framework<br />
-- Seaborn Python library for data visualization (the library's capabilities will be researched).
+- Seaborn Python library for data visualization (the library's capabilities will be researched)